Who is likely to need a full plan review?

 If you have been using your current plan and it is working for you, helping you pursue your goals and the supports continue to be reasonable and necessary.

-For children under 7 years
+For children younger than 7

 The aim of early intervention is to provide support as early as possible to reduce the impact of a child's disability or developmental delay on their daily life.